oktadev/okta-blog/_source/_posts/2022-09-09-supabase-vue.md

 </script>
 ```

 This component takes the date from the calendar component that was selected and prepopulates a datepicker with that date.
 Then it allows the user to set the properties of the entry here.
-The user then can click save and then you can use the supabase client you created earlier to save the entry.
+The user can click save, and you can use the Supabase client you created earlier to save the entry.

 Finally, you'll need to implement the `Day` component.
 Add a file called `Day.vue` to the components folder and add the following code.